 Marlborough Sounds: If you enjoy kayaking, scenic boat tours, visits to formal gardens, or hiking through native bushes, Marlborough is the perfect place to relax and enjoy the finer things in life.
 For the eco-tourist and nature-lover, the region provides numerous opportunities to see some of our wildlife close up.

 Abel Tasman/Nelson Area: To visit the Nelson region is to discover azure skies and wide open spaces, beaches and lakes, spectacular national parks, unique landforms, vineyards, gourmet cafés, artists, galleries, entrepreneurs, and boutique shopping experiences...a uniquely Nelson way of life.

-Akaroa Peninsula: Just 85 kilometres from the city of Christchurch (an easy day tour to the main city of the South Island), Akaroa is a historic French and British settlement nestled in the heart of an ancient volcano.
+Akaroa Peninsula: Just 85 kilometres from the city of Christchurch (a leisurely day tour to the central city of the South Island), Akaroa is a historic French and British settlement nestled in the heart of an ancient volcano.
 Explore the village with its colonial architecture, craft stores, and cafés.
-Relax in the sun at French Bay, or find a secluded beach of your own in one of the neighbouring bays.
-Head out into the harbour where scenic fishing and wildlife encounter cruises are available.
+Relax in the sun at French Bay, or find a secluded beach in neighbouring bays.
+Then, head out into the harbour, where scenic fishing and wildlife encounter cruises are available.

 Wanaka: Crystal clear lake waters lap the shores of Wanaka town and the feet of the Southern Alps, which are home to winter ski fields and the dramatic alpine Mount Aspiring National Park.
 Centuries of glacial action crafted Lakes Wanaka and Hawea.
 Discover their scenic perfection by mountain biking the high trails, paragliding over the hills, sightseeing by air, or walking the myriad tracks.
 (Take a short drive to Queenstown.)